 After reading the case report, it is apparent that this month’s newsletter is about how probiotics can ease the problem of constipation.

 Constipation is a common condition affecting children and adults.
-In the vast majority of cases, no underlying organic cause is found and functional constipation or “irritable bowel syndrome” is diagnosed.
+In the vast majority of cases, no underlying natural cause is found and functional constipation or “irritable bowel syndrome” is diagnosed.

 Did you know that: